 What are razor bumps?

-Most people use the term “razor bumps” to refer to the red, pimple-like bumps that sometimes pop up after shaving, but razor bumps could be anything from ingrown hairs to a form of folliculitis called pseudofolliculitis barbae (PFB).
+Most people use the term “razor bumps” to refer to the red, pimple-like bumps that sometimes pop up after shaving, but razor bumps are relaly just ingrown hairs.
 A very common (and highly treatable!) skin condition, razor bumps happen when hair grows back into the follicle and becomes infected or inflamed.

 Razor burn is sometimes mistaken for razor bumps, but the key difference is razor burn affects the skin around the hair follicle, and razor bumps affect the hair follicle itself.
 If you notice an acne-like breakout accompanied by itching, pain, redness, dark spots, small rounded bumps or blister-like marks after you shave, it’s probably razor bumps.